 We focus on reducing the severity of penalties, negotiating with relevant authorities, and exploring possible defences to protect your future.
 Our goal is to help you move forward with peace of mind.

-Understanding Criminal Breach Of Trust (CBT) In Singapore
+What Is Criminal Breach Of Trust (CBT) In Singapore?

 Criminal Breach of Trust (CBT) is a serious offence under Singapore law that occurs when someone entrusted with property or assets dishonestly misuses or misappropriates them.
 CBT cases often arise in corporate settings, financial institutions, and even personal agreements where trust is a fundamental element.